 The surgeons at Temple University Hospital performed the first heart transplant in the Delaware Valley in 1984 and the first heart-lung transplant in 1987.
-Now nearing its 1,000th heart transplant, Temple maintains its role as a leader in transplantation while continuing to advance the treatment of end-stage heart failure with innovative therapies and an aggressive, multi-disciplinary approach derived from decades of experience.
+Now having completed over 1,000 heart transplants, Temple maintains its role as a leader in transplantation while continuing to advance the treatment of end-stage heart failure with innovative therapies and an aggressive, multi-disciplinary approach derived from decades of experience.

 Having managed countless complex cases of advanced heart failure, Temple University Hospital takes pride in the myriad treatments it offers.
 The Section of Cardiology's ultimate goal is to exhaust every possible option before turning to transplant.
 Our physicians use drug therapies that include novel, investigative medicines and interventional therapies including biventricular pacing with monitoring capabilities to maximize the function of the patient in the safest and least invasive way.
 When patients no longer respond to medical therapy, experienced cardiothoracic surgeons provide the appropriate surgical intervention, from valve repair and replacement to high-risk bypass surgery, ventricular assist therapy or cardiac transplantation.